cuijiyao01/docker-k8s-training/kubernetes/exercise_08_statefulset.md

 Additionally you should find new `PVC` resources in your namespace.

-Quickly spin up a temporary pod and directly connect to it: `kubectl run --generator=run-pod/v1 -i --tty --restart=Never --rm --image=alpine:3.8 /bin/sh`
+Quickly spin up a temporary pod and directly connect to it: `kubectl run dns-test --generator=run-pod/v1 -i --tty --restart=Never --rm --image=alpine:3.8 /bin/sh`

 Within pod's shell context, run `nslookup [pod-name].[service-name]` to check, if your individual pods are accessible via the service.